EvgenyOrekhov/talks/lint-all-the-things/slides.md

 canvasWidth: 750
 ---

-# Lint all the things
+# Lint All The Things

 ## Using advanced ESLint rules<br />to prevent bugs and avoid bad code patterns